Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 - High chargeback fees

-While not an actual merchant account provider, Merchant Scout partners with over 40 merchant banks.
-This allows it to ‘scout’ high risk merchant accounts for online or bricks-and-mortar pharmacies.
-Merchant Scout then brings your high risk business together with the merchant account that best fits the demands of your industry.
+Merchant Scout isn't an actual merchant account provider.
+Instead, it partners with over 40 merchant banks.
+This allows Merchant Scout to ‘scout’ high risk merchant accounts for online or bricks-and-mortar pharmacies.
+Merchant Scout then matches you with the merchant account best-suited to the demands of your industry.
 Simple!

 - Works only with proven banks and providers